GaloisInc/adapt/fca/README.md

 option.
 Whether the file is saved in FIMI or CXT format depends on the extension of the file given as argument to ```--inputfile/-i``` (no other formats than CXT or FIMI are supported at the moment)

 ```--inputfile/-i``` can be specified alone.
 In this case, the file (in FIMI or CXT format) passed as argument to the option is used to generate the context that will subsequently be passed as input to concept generation and/or rule generation and analysis.
 The FIMI file format is described in: http://fcalgs.sourceforge.net/format.html .
-And a few examples of CXT files are provided in the explore directory.
+And a few examples of CXT files are provided in the fca directory.
 It is currently recommended to use files CXT format as they are faster to parse than FIMI files.

 ```--specfile/-s``` can take two types of json files as argument.